It may be no surprise that Canada ranks as one of the most popular destinations for Indian emigrants.

 If you’re planning to settle in Canada by yourself or with your family, there are a multitude of permanent residence (PR) pathways to consider.
 Each comes with its own requirements, fees, and perks, which can make it difficult for you to know how and when to get started.

-In this article, we break down the most popular Canadian PR pathways for Indians and explain the Right of Permanent Residence Fee (RPRF) payment process.
+In this article, we break down the most popular Canadian PR pathways for Indians as well shed light on how much is the fee for permanent resident application through all those pathways.
+Along the way, we will pay special attention to the Right of Permanent Residence Fee (RPRF) payment process.

 As a Canadian permanent resident, you get the right to live and work anywhere in Canada for 5 years.
 At the end of this period, you can extend your PR status or apply for Canadian citizenship, provided that you’ve physically lived in Canada for 3 full years.